Radiation-induced pulmonary fibrosis

-Radiation-induced pulmonary fibrosis is the late manifestation of radiation-induced lung disease (RILD) and is relatively common following radiotherapy for chest wall or intrathoracic malignancies.
+Radiation-induced pulmonary fibrosis is the late manifestation of radiation-induced lung disease and is relatively common following radiotherapy for chest wall or intrathoracic malignancies.

-This article does not deal with changes seen in the acute phase.
-Please refer to the article on radiation-induced lung disease (RILD) for a general discussion and radiation pneumonitis for specific discussion of acute changes.
+This article does not deal with the changes seen in the acute phase.
+Please refer to the article on radiation-induced lung disease for a general discussion and radiation pneumonitis for specific discussion of acute changes.

-For a discussion of the epidemiology of radiation-induced lung disease please refer to the parent article: radiation induced lung disease (RILD).
+For a discussion of the epidemiology of radiation-induced lung disease, please refer to the parent article: radiation-induced lung disease.

 Radiation-induced pulmonary fibrosis is typically seen between 6 and 12 months following completion of radiotherapy course and can continue to progress for up to 2 years 1.

-Ionising irradiation promotes damage to lung epithelium releasing inflammatory mediators that attract inflammatory cells, which in turn secret profibrotic cytokines and chemokines thereby amplifying the inflammatory response.
-These profibrotic mediators stimulate fibroblasts to produce extracellular matrix proteins (e.g. collagen) resulting in the excess deposition of these material 6.
+Ionizing irradiation causes damage to lung epithelium releasing inflammatory mediators that attract inflammatory cells.
+These in turn secrete profibrotic cytokines and chemokines, amplifying the inflammatory response.
+These profibrotic mediators stimulate fibroblasts to produce extracellular matrix proteins (e.g. collagen) resulting in the excess deposition of these materials 3.

-Although changes in the lung are usually confined to the irradiated field, changes in the remainder of the lung may also on occasion be seen 1.
+Although changes in the lung are usually confined to the irradiated field, changes in the remainder of the lung may also occasionally be seen 1.

-Volume loss, mediastinal shift and bronchiectasis may all be seen.
+Volume loss, architectural distortion, mediastinal shift, hemidiaphragm elevation, and bronchiectasis may all be seen 2,4.
 In some instances, a straight edge conforming to the irradiation portal may be evident.
-Review of previous imaging will usually show progression from radiation pneumonitis (hazy opacities) progressively becoming more reticular or linear with gradual loss of volume 5.
+Review of previous imaging will usually show the progression from radiation pneumonitis (hazy opacities) progressively becoming more reticular or linear with gradual loss of volume 4.

 - volume loss